jacobchung02/Assignment-10/README.md

 - Must contain at least three of: lowercase letters, uppercase letters, numbers, symbols

-Entering a valid password will display how many of each type of character are present in the password.
+After entering a password, a count of each type of character will be displayed.
+Invalid passwords will display an error message and exit the program.
-Entering an invalid password will exit the program and display an error message.